How the Department of Veterans Affairs used technology to deliver better services during the COVID-19 pandemic

 For more information on the chatbot and other new tech tools, read “Bit by Bit: How Governments Used Technology to Move the Mission Forward During COVID-19.”

-This post is authored by Zainab Syed, a former intern on the Partnership’s Research, Analysis and Evaluation team.
+Zainab Syed is a former intern on the Partnership’s Research, Analysis and Evaluation team.